19/03/2020

 © Aubrey

 Inside, it is to the newest TfL specifications, which includes USB chargers behind seats, which work fairly well when new.
 Thus, one can be charging their phone whilst being whisked along fairly quickly (when traffic allows) across North London.
-Thus one can catch up on the latest Aus and Mini Podcast on the bus, or message their good friends.
+Thus one can use their phone through the journey whilst charging, or message their friends.
 Or even annoy them by telling them how good the buses are, yet how far behind TfL are compared to the rest of the commercial networks even just outside of London.
 However, even in this era of heavy cost-cutting, London is finally catching up a little, albeit inexpensively.

 London General WS141 on Route 232, Brent Cross